Construction of a right inverse for the divergence in non-cylindrical time dependent domains: Construction of a Bogovskij operator

 In addition,

-for all $ 1<p<\infty $ and $ s \ge 0$ with $C$ only depending on $Q$, $s$, $p$ and $n$. \end{proposition}
+for all $ 1<p<\infty $ and $ s \ge 0$ with $C$ only depending on $s$, $p$, $n$ and $\diam (\Omega) / \diam (Q)$. \end{proposition}

 We upgrade the proposition to the case of domains consisting of finitely many cubes of equal side length.
-These domains are still time independent, and they could be handled using any of the constructions in the literature.
-However, to keep the presentation self-contained, we include the following simplified argument based on \cite{MR2643399}.
+These domains are still time independent, and they could be handled using any of the constructions in the literature (e.g.\ \cite{MR2240056}).
+To keep the presentation self-contained, we include the following simple ad-hoc argument based on \cite{MR2643399}.
+One should notice, however, that in many situations a better constant can be achieved by the use of a more carefully chosen covering for the stationary construction.

 \begin{proposition} Let $ \delta > 0 $ and fix a set of points $ \{z_i\}_{i=1}^{M} \subset \delta \mathbb{Z}^{n} $ such that

 is connected.
 Denote $ S(\delta) = \{x \in \rn : \dist(x,S) < 2 \delta \sqrt{n} \} $.